Need help in finding that perfect little piece of South Carolina to give your friends and relatives? Have we got a list for you!

 We've scoured the state, looking for gifts that celebrate all the wonderful things about South Carolina.
+Here's a list of items that might be just right for your favorite food-lover.

-“Southern Biscuits” by Nathalie Dupree and Cynthia Stevens Graubart.
+"Southern Biscuits" by Nathalie Dupree and Cynthia Stevens Graubart.
 Dupree, of Charleston, has written about 11 Southern cookbooks, and any one of them would make a fine gift.
-You can find it at many local bookstores or kitchen shops, including Heirloom Book Company and Blue Bicycle Books in Charleston and Litchfield Books in Pawleys Island.
+You can find it at many local bookstores or kitchen shops, including Blue Bicycle Books in Charleston and Litchfield Books in Pawleys Island.
 You can order an autographed copy through her website.
-It’s also available online at Amazon or Barnes & Noble.
+It's also available online at Amazon or Barnes & Noble.

 "Glass Onion Classics: Recipes from a Southern Restaurant" by Sarah O'Kelley.
 Since O'Kelley, Charles Vincent and Chris Stewart opened the Glass Onion restaurant in Charleston in spring 2008, it has earned a reputation for delicious fresh food.
 This paperback includes not only great recipes but also profiles of some of the farmers, fishermen and others that she says inspire the restaurant.
 Go visit the restaurant to buy one or buy it online from restaurant.
 It's also available at Amazon.